 Options seem to plague our daily lives.
 I once heard that " don't manage your time but manage your energy."
 That being said, choices that we encounter all day depletes our energy that most of the time we earmark for something more meaningful.
 I started this project with excitement and I jumped right away in investigating anything about choices and authentication.
 I gathered and formulated the key hypothesis that I knew would benefit product.
 Our process in Capital One has trained me that empathy is the foundation of every great user experience.
-User's perspectives, pain-points, and insights should guide our craftsmanship.
+User's perspectives, pain-points, and insights should guide my craftsmanship.

 As I started creating the experience, I placed myself in the user's mindset.
 I visualized the experience where the user looks at authentication through the lens of a door or a portal to their home.
 This visual narrative that played in my head gave me a different perspective to how users perceive digital authentication and security.
-User's objective is to enter an authentication experience / a door, get presented by a lock / UN&PW, and finally be at their final destination.
+The user's objective is to enter an authentication experience / a door, get presented with a lock / UN&PW, and finally be at their final destination.

 If you offer users a key, what is the fallback?
-We found that users always duplicate their keys in case their primary key got lost.
-If the password is the fallback key, are we communicating it clearly?
+We found that users always duplicate their keys in case their primary key gets lost.
+If the password is the fallback key, are we communicating that clearly?

-Additional questions that surfaced were, If choices and alternatives bogged customers, would that sentiment be true for digital products and financial security?
+Additional questions that have surfaced include: If choices and alternatives bogged down customers, would that sentiment be true for digital products and financial security?
 Key user insights: Users hold their financial information, situation, and credentials near and dear to their heart.
 They will write their password and lock it in a safe.
 They will not even download a financial app to their mobile device because some of them find it unsafe or vulnerable to hacking even though they placed a strong UN&PW on those financial apps.
-These sentiments emerged in our research, and incorporating them in walkthroughs, learn more's and other teachable interactions is a huge benefit for both the product and the users.
+These sentiments emerged in our research.
+I incorporated them in walk-throughs, learn more's, and other teachable interactions that provided a huge benefit to both the product and the users.

 Iterate, test, iterate....